 Early morning on the stern deck of the QE II, mid-Atlantic, listening to Vaughan Williams’ ” Sea Symphony ”

 to contemplate the sea

 churning away from its wake,

-a ribbon of turmoiled water
+that ribbon of turmoiled water

 all so close

 water and sky, low cloud- fog